THE STORY BEHIND THE BEANS

 Growers Alliance is proof that good coffee can brew up a beautiful love story.
 It happened for the owners, Martin Kabaki and Purity Gikunju who are not only business partners but romantic partners as well (they were wed in the Kenyan tradition in 2006 and are engaged to be married here in the U.S.).

 Although both grew up on Kenyan coffee farms only three hours apart, their paths did not cross until their coffee import businesses took them to a Specialty Coffee Association Conference in Seattle in 2003.
 Each of them got into the industry when they realized how much Americans were willing to pay for a cup of coffee and how little farmers back home were being paid to grow the beans.
-“I was seeing people pay $3 to $4 a cup and I didn’t understand because back home I knew we were barely paid ten cents a pound so my goal immediately was to see how we could change that culture,” Purity explains.
+“I was seeing people pay $3 to $4 a cup and I didn’t understand because back home I knew we were barely paid ten cents a pound guide to online casinos for canadians so my goal immediately was to see how we could change that culture,” Purity explains.

 Martin shared that desire, and when they merged their companies in 2006, they set out to form alliances with farmer’s cooperatives to eliminate the middle man and ensure the money goes directly to benefit the grower.
 They have entered into fair trade agreements with six cooperatives that represent over 2,000 growers from four main coffee growing countries: Kenya, Ethiopia, Costa Rica and Guatemala.

 The Fair Trade certification ensures that the farmers are receiving a “fair” and sustainable price for their product.
 What that means for Growers Alliance is that they pay an average of $1.90 per pound for coffee beans when they know of farmers elsewhere still only earning 30 cents per pound.
 “Fair-trade is a game changer for farmers,” Martin explains.